A non-abelian conjecture of Tate-Shafarevich type for hyperbolic curves: Selmer schemes with stringent local conditions

-Now we consider the possibility of a change of base-point from $b$ to $c$.
-For this discussion, we will write $U(b)$ and $U(c)$ for the $\Q_p$-pro-unipotent fundamental groups with base-points at $b$ and $c$ respectively.
-Denote by $P(b,x)$ the torsor of $\Q_p$-unipotent paths from $b$ to $x$ ($P(x)$ in the previous section).
+\segment{13h}{} Now we consider the possibility of a change of base-point from $b$ to $c$.
+For this discussion, we will write $U(b)$ and $U(c)$ for the prounipotent $p$-adic \'etale fundamental groups with base-points at $b$ and $c$ respectively.
+Denote by $P(b,x)$ the torsor of prounipotent $p$-adic \'etale paths from $b$ to $x$ ($P(x)$ above).
 Now, given any torsor $W$ for $U(b)$, we get the torsor